thestormforge/examples/voting-webapp/README.md

 ## Prerequisites

 You must have a Kubernetes cluster.
 We recommend using a cluster with 4 nodes, 16 vCPUs (4 on each node) and 32GB of memory (8 on each node).
 Additionally, you will need a local configured copy of `kubectl`.

-A local install of [Kustomize](https://github.com/kubernetes-sigs/kustomize/releases) (v3.1.0+) is required to manage the objects in you cluster.

 Additionally, you will need a local configured copy of `kubectl` and to initialize StormForge Optimize in your cluster.
 You can download a binary for your platform from the [installation guide](https://docs.stormforge.io/getting-started/install/) and run `redskyctl init` (while connected to your cluster).